Bill Robinson: Legacy

+Robinson was a popular figure in both black and white entertainment worlds of his era, and is remembered for the support that he gave to fellow performers, including Fred Astaire, Eleanor Powell, Lena Horne, Jesse Owens and the Nicholas Brothers.

 Robinson was successful despite the obstacle of racism.
 A favorite Robinson anecdote is that he seated himself in a restaurant and a customer objected to his presence.
 When the manager suggested that it might be better if Robinson leave, he smiled and asked, "Have you got a ten-dollar bill?"
 Politely asking to borrow the manager's note for a moment, Robinson added six $10 bills from his own wallet and mixed them up, then extended the seven bills together, adding, "Here, let's see you pick out the colored one".
 The restaurant manager served Robinson without further delay.

 Robinson co-founded the New York Black Yankees baseball team in Harlem in 1936 with financier James "Soldier Boy" Semler.
 The team was a successful member of the Negro National League until it disbanded in 1948 after Major League Baseball was desegregated.

 In 1989, a joint U.S. Senate/House resolution declared National Tap Dance Day to be May 25, the anniversary of Bill Robinson's birth.

 Robinson was inducted into the National Museum of Dance's Mr. & Mrs. Cornelius Vanderbilt Whitney Hall of Fame in 1987.